Growing people in knowledge

 "You get what you measure!"
 (Peter Drucker)

 How can you follow a shipping course if you don't have navigation instruments?
-The MIS is a combination of Key Performance Indicators, Reports and Graphs, that allow you to understand your route, day by day, your ship's position compared with your destination.
-They will inform you when you are off-course.
+The MIS combines Dimensions & Control Models, Key Performance Indicators, Reports, Graphs, and Software Tools that allow you to understand your route by identifying your ship's position compared with your expected destination.
+It will inform you constantly if you are in or off-course.
+ERPs and EPMs are two key application suites that allow you to manage data and transform it into useful information to make the right decision.

 Program & Project Management